-SAP develops a range of products such as a cloud platform that allows users to manage and monitor remote devices, create M2M apps and develop IoT solutions.
+SAP develops a range of products such as its HANA Cloud Platform, which allows users to manage and monitor remote devices, create M2M apps and develop IoT solutions.
 The company covers many industries, including consumer products and retail, energy and natural resources, and financial and public services.
+Around IoT, SAP develops a range of products such as its HANA Cloud Platform, which allows users to manage and monitor remote devices, create M2M apps and develop IoT solutions.